Tampa Officials Ready To ‘Pull The Plug’ On ‘WrestleMania 36’ If WWE Doesn’t Act Soon

 With just two weeks to go until the biggest professional wrestling event of the year, WWE had better start making up their minds very soon.
-WrestleMania 36 is set to take place in Tampa on April 5, 2020, but the threat of COVID-19 has put the status of the event in doubt.
-City officials met with WWE this week regarding the big pay-per-view, and they are ready to “pull the plug” on it if Vince McMahon doesn’t do something before too long.
+WrestleMania 36 is set to take place in Tampa on April 5, but the threat of COVID-19 has put the status of the event in doubt.
+City officials met with WWE this week regarding the big pay-per-view, and they are ready to “pull the plug” on it if Vince McMahon doesn’t do something soon.

 A big meeting took place this past Thursday where Tampa city officials said that they were waiting a bit before making a decision on WrestleMania 36.
-They knew there was still a bit of time before canceling the event, but it appears as if they are becoming quite antsy in regard to the safety and health of everyone involved.
+They know there is still a bit of time before canceling the event, but it appears as if they are becoming quite antsy in regard to the safety and health of everyone involved.

 A report from FOX 13 states that WWE does have a contingency plan in place in case Hillsborough County cancels the big event.
 Despite giving the company time to make the call on their own, Hillsborough County Commissioner Les Miller’s patience is running thin.